flutter/flutter/CONTRIBUTING.md

 are really valuable contributions to open source projects.

 If this interests you, you can jump in and submit bugs without needing anyone's permission!
-The #hackers-tests channel on our [Discord server](https://github.com/flutter/flutter/wiki/Chat) is a good place to talk about what you're doing.
-If you want to contribute test cases, you can also submit PRs, see the next section for how to set up your development environment.
+The #qa channel on our [Discord server](https://github.com/flutter/flutter/wiki/Chat) is a good place to talk about what you're doing.
+We're especially eager for QA testing when we announce a beta release, see https://github.com/flutter/flutter/wiki/Quality-Assurance for more details.

+If you want to contribute test cases, you can also submit PRs, see the next section for how to set up your development environment, or ask in #hackers-test on Discord.

 > As a personal side note, this is exactly the kind of work that first got me into open
 > source.
 I was a Quality Assurance volunteer on the Mozilla project, writing test cases for